hykeegj/ChangeFileNameTool/README.md

 SubtitleRun
 ===========

-Development environment
+Development Environment
 -----------------------
 C# WPF (.NET Core 3.1)

-Checked operating system environment
+Checked Operating System Environment
 ------------------------------------
 Microsoft Windows 10

-Main function
+Main Function
 -------------
 * Automatically rename the subtitle file according to the video file name
 * When changing the subtitle file name, the subtitle file is automatically moved to the location where the video file is located.

-Additional function
+Additional Function
 -------------------
 * File can be added by Drag & Drop.
 * Sort by file name, file extension name in ascending or descending order.
 * Move files to the top, up, down, bottom in the list.

-Notes on changing the subtitle file name
+Notes On Changing The Subtitle File Name
 ----------------------------------------
 * There must be at least one video file and subtitle file.
 * The number of video files and subtitle files must be the same.